Why Production Machine Learning Fails — And How To Fix It

 And when you’re relying on ML to make important business decisions, you don’t want to find out about a broken pipeline or inaccurate data after those outputs have already been delivered.

 That’s why data observability, which provides a full understanding and comprehensive monitoring of data health—and can prevent bad data from reaching your ML models in the first place—is well worth the investment.

-Achieving ML production at scale
+Achieving machine learning production at scale

 Machine learning isn’t magic, but it is powerful—and often misunderstood.

-Still, with the right mix of strategy, processes, and technology, ML projects can deliver competitive advantages and fuel growth across every industry.
+Still, with the right mix of strategy, processes, and technology, ML can deliver competitive advantages and fuel growth across every industry.